 Joost is a monolingual QA system for Dutch which makes heavy use of syntactic information.
 Most questions are answered by retrieving relevant paragraphs from the document collection, using keywords from the question.
 Next, potential answers are identified and ranked using a number of clues.
-Apart from obvious clues (i.e. IR-score and the frequency with which the answer was found), we also use syntactic structure to identify and rank answer strings.
+Apart from obvious clues, we also use syntactic structure to identify and rank answer strings.
 A second strategy is based upon the observation that certain question types can be anticipated, and the corpus can be searched off-line for answers to such questions.
 Whereas previous approaches have used regular expressions to extract the relevant relations, we use patterns of dependency relations.
 To this end, the whole corpus has been analyzed syntactically.